December 15, 2019

 I love exercise on demand (aka streaming workout services).
 Having access to a huge library of workouts without having to store any physical videos is a smart and effective way to workout at home.

 This topic was covered on a recent episode of the Crunches & Cosmos Podcast.
-You can listen to the episode below, on iTunes or your favorite podcast player.

 It’s the streaming workout service by the Les Mills brand.
 Once you sign up for the service you get immediate access to all of the workout videos in the Les Mills workout library.